Secure CheckoutPersonal information is secured with SSL technology.

 4.7.
 Recipes for nanocomposite particles

 - eBook ISBN:

-Polymer Institute, Slovak Academy of Sciences, Dúbravská cesta 9, Bratislava, Slovakia
+Slovak Academy of Sciences, Institute of Measurement Science, Bratislava, Slovakia

 We are always looking for ways to improve customer experience on Elsevier.com.

 We would like to ask you for a moment of your time to fill in a short questionnaire, at the end of your visit.

 If you decide to participate, a new browser tab will open so you can complete the survey after you have completed your visit to this website.